Do You Have a Calcium Deficiency? Here's How to Tell

 There are four major groups at high risk for developing hypocalcemia, according to the Clinical Nutrition Research report:

-2. People with lactose intolerance or dairy allergy: Avoiding dairy products, which is a major dietary source of calcium, can put you at high risk.
+2. People with lactose intolerance or dairy allergy: Avoiding dairy products, whether due to allergies or because you're following a vegan diet, can put you at high risk since these foods are a major dietary source of calcium.

 3. Adolescents: Eating disorders and not getting enough calcium-rich foods may cause hypocalcemia.